 During the development phase, all work is divided into units that are built in chain order until all components are gathered in the final solution.

-When the developers have finished writing code, the QA team joins the game.
+When the developers have finished writing code, a software testing company joins the game.
 Their task is to check whether there are any faults, bugs or security flaws.
 When the testers find something, the code is directed to developers for correction.

 Once development and testing is complete, the product is ready to be released to the public.